-The happiness, security and personal development of all pupil in our care is at the heart of every decision we make.
+The happiness, security and personal development of all pupils in our care is at the heart of every decision we make.

 As part of our ongoing commitment to creating a happy and healthy environment in which all pupils can flourish, Claremont’s much loved and well-established House system plays a key part.
 Affiliation with a House gives pupils a greater sense of belonging and that anything is possible when you call on the collective skills and enthusiasm of a Team with the same aims and values.
 The House system also enables pupils to mix with other Year Groups, using the wider resource to broaden their outlook, make new friends, celebrate successes, band together for the common good and, of course, enjoy the rewards of healthy House competitions.
 The ‘Spirit of Claremont’ is truly palpable and it is ever present during the many House fundraisers and competitions held at the Prep and Senior School each year.